dotmailer/dotdigital-for-wordpress/readme.txt

 == Screenshots ==

-1. The plugin will appear as 'dotMailer' in your left-hand menu
+1. The plugin will appear as 'dotdigital Signup Form' in your left-hand menu
 2. Selecting an address book
 3. Changing address book visibility
 4. Reordering address books
 5. Adding the form to your website
 6. Click on screen options
 7. Select 'Enable accessibility mode'.
 'Add' links will appear on inactive widgets and 'Edit' links will appear on active ones

 == Copyright ==

-Copyright 2014-2016  dotmailer (email : support@dotmailer.com)
+Copyright 2014-2021  dotdigital (email : support@dotdigital.com)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by